-We cannot use collective communication in MPI directly to simulate shuffle-reduce in MPI; instead we customize the communication with send/receive calls.
-Table IV shows how shuffling might look based on send/receive APIs.
-We simplify the code by using a matrix to hold all the Key-Value pairs for send/receive, but this still reveals another weakness of MPI in shuffling: the program is not simple and users have to explicitly designate where the data goes.
+We cannot use collective communication in MPI directly to simulate shuffle-reduce in MPI; instead we customize the communication with send/receive calls [XX] although the final MPI program is not simple and users have to explicitly designate where the data goes.
 By contrast, in data-centric solutions, data is managed by the framework, and automatically goes to the destination according to the keys.